Unsinkable Sam: Historicity

-Some authorities question whether Oscar/Sam's biography might be a "sea story", because – for example – there are pictures of two different cats identified as Oscar/Sam.
+While the contemporary reports from 1941 do identify a cat named Oscar as being rescued from Ark Royal, and suggest the crew of Ark Royal did claim he had previously been aboard Bismarck, the details of his earlier life are murkier.
+Some authorities question whether Oscar's biography might be a "sea story", because – for example – there are pictures of two different cats identified as Oscar (or Sam).

-There is no mention of this incident in Ludovic Kennedy's detailed account of the sinking of the Bismarck, suggesting that information later gleaned from sailors regarding the cat's true service were apocryphal.
+There is no mention of this incident in Ludovic Kennedy's detailed account of the sinking of the Bismarck, suggesting that information later gleaned from sailors regarding the cat's true service was apocryphal.
 There were only a limited number of human survivors, as British ships had to abandon picking up survivors as there was believed to be a U-boat in the area.

+Further details

+Various further details are found in modern versions of the story.